Interview

 Are we at the beginning of the end for the newspaper?
 Thousands of subscribers have unsubscribed and there have been hundreds of layoffs...

-How, then, is the spiral broken?
+How, then, does the spiral break?

 — When I arrived at the Post in 2013, everyone said it was irrelevant and couldn't be changed.
 What it lacked was a contemporary vision and a contemporary strategy, because the playing field, since my generation, had changed a lot.
-It is up to the owner, the CEO, and their team to now develop a new vision.
-But I am still waiting for their words explaining how they plan to do it, because I haven't heard them say anything, as of yet.
+It is up to the owner, the CEO, and their team to now craft a new vision.
+But I am still waiting for their words explaining how they plan to do it, because I haven't heard them say anything, yet.

 Cargando